John Jacob Astor

-Biography

 Early life

 Johann Jakob Astor was born in 1763 in Walldorf, a town near Heidelberg in the Electoral Palatinate, which is in the present-day German state of Baden-Württemberg.
 He was the youngest son of Johann Jacob Astor and Maria Magdalena vom Berg.
 His three older brothers were George, Henry, and Melchior.
 In his childhood, Johann worked in his father's butcher shop and as a dairy salesman.

 The Astor family ancestors were Waldensians who had presumably fled France due to religious persecution.
 In 1779, at the age of 16, he moved to London to join his brother George in working for an uncle's piano and flute manufacturer, Astor & Broadwood.
 While there, he learned English and anglicized his name to John Jacob Astor.

 Migration to the United States

-In November 1783, just after the end of the American Revolutionary War, Astor boarded a ship for the United States, arriving in Baltimore around March of the following year.
+In November 1783, just after the end of the American Revolutionary War, Astor boarded a ship for the United States, arriving in Baltimore around March 1784.
 There, he rented a room from Sarah Cox Todd, a widow, and began a flirtation with his landlady's daughter, also named Sarah Cox Todd.
 The young couple married in 1785.
 His intent had been to join his brother Henry, who had established a butcher shop in New York City.

-A chance meeting with a fur trader on his voyage had inspired him to join the North American fur trade as well.
+A chance meeting with a fur trader on his voyage inspired him to join the North American fur trade as well.
 After working at his brother's shop for a time, Astor began to purchase raw hides from Native Americans, prepare them himself, and resell them in London and elsewhere at great profit.
-He opened his own fur goods shop in New York in the late 1780s and also served as the New York agent of his uncle's musical instrument business.

-In 1789, along with Dubois & Stodart, he co-founded the Francis Bacon Piano Company.
+In the late 1780s, he opened his own fur goods shop in New York and served as the New York agent of his uncle's musical instrument business.
+In 1789, along with William Dubois & Robert Stodart, he co-founded the Francis Bacon Piano Company.